-MOLST orders are completed at the end of a thorough conversation or series of conversations between the patient (or the Health Care Agent or Surrogate if the patient is unable to make complex MOLST decisions) and their physician or nurse practitioner.
+MOLST orders are completed at the end of a thorough conversation or series of conversations between the patient (or the Health Care Agent or Surrogate if the patient is unable to make complex MOLST decisions) and their physicians, nurse practitioners, and beginning in June 17, 2020, physician assistants.
 Conversations may include other medical team members, within scope of practice.
 A thoughtful MOLST discussion must focus on the patient’s current health status, prognosis, goals and preferences for treatment, and most especially, what matters most to the patient.
 Ideally, the health care agent(s) and family should be present for the MOLST discussion; family members and caregivers need to be aware of the patient’s MOLST decisions and what MOLST means.
 After the conversation is complete, MOLST orders are documented on a New York State Department of Health MOLST form and signed by a physician or nurse practitioner.
+Physician assistants will be able to sign MOLST forms beginning June 17, 2020.
 MOLST can also be completed in eMOLST.

 In this section, learn more about the conversation elements using the nationally-recognized 8-Step MOLST Protocol, including the ethical and legal requirements for making MOLST decisions in the other pages in this section.
 Public health law governs withholding/withdrawing life-sustaining treatment.
-The physician or nurse practitioner must complete all legal requirements before signing MOLST orders.
+All legal requirements must be completed before MOLST orders are signed.

 Be prepared for the discussion and read more about the MOLST form, what to do when it is completed and the care plan needed to support your treatment preferences expressed on the MOLST.

 Before you consider a MOLST, it is important to know how it differs from an advance directive and whether MOLST is right for you.